KatsumiMaki/reading_level/README.md

 # Reading Level Analysis Tool

-This is a Python script that calculates the reading level of a text file using three different methods: The Flesch Reading Ease Score, The Power Sumner Kearl Formula, and the Gunning Fog Index.
+This is a Python script that calculates the reading level of a text file using three different methods: The Gunning Fog Index, The Flesch Reading Ease Score, and the The Power Sumner Kearl Formula.

 ## Dependencies